This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is sepsis?

-Sepsis happens when an infection spreads and causes the body to react strongly to germs, usually bacteria.
-The body's defense system normally releases chemicals to fight off infection at the infected area.
-Due to the spread of infection in sepsis, chemicals are released throughout the body.
-The chemicals cause inflammation and can cause clotting in small blood vessels that is difficult to control.
-Inflammation and clotting decreases blood flow and oxygen to organs.
-This may cause them to stop working correctly.
-Sepsis is also called systemic inflammatory response syndrome (SIRS) due to infection.
+Sepsis happens when an infection spreads and causes your body to react strongly to germs.
+Your body's defense system normally releases chemicals to fight off infection at the infected area.
+When infection spreads, chemicals are released throughout your body.
+The chemicals cause inflammation and clotting in small blood vessels that is difficult to control.
+Inflammation and clotting decrease blood flow and oxygen to your organs.
+This may cause your organs to stop working correctly.
+Sepsis is a life-threatening emergency.

 What increases my risk for sepsis?